-The symptoms of classic dengue fever are similar to those of Zika, but are usually more intense and last for about 7 to 15 days, while Zika usually goes away within 1 week.
-In any case, it is important to go to the doctor so that the proper diagnosis is reached and the correct treatment is initiated.
+Classic dengue symptoms are very similar to those of Zika.
+However, they are often more intense and last for 7 to 15 days, while Zika usually resolves within 1 week.
+In any case, it is important to see your doctor for diagnosis, treatment and monitoring.

-High fever has a sudden onset and the body temperature gets to be around 39 to 40ºC.
-A fever means that the body is beginning to fight the virus through the production of antibodies, so it is important to rest so that the body’s energies can be concentrated in killing the virus.
+A high fever appears very suddenly and temperatures range from 39 to 40ºC (or 102.2 to 104ºF).
+This fever is a sign that the body is starting to combat the virus through the production of antibodies.
+Therefore it is important to rest so that your body’s energies are directed to eliminating the virus.

 Nausea and vomiting

-Nausea and vomiting may occur due to general malaise caused by the disease, which can also cause lack of appetite and nausea at strong odors.
+Nausea and vomiting are other symptoms that are common for dengue, which happen due to general malaise associated with the disease.
+It can also cause loss of appetite and repulsion to strong odors.

-How to alleviate: You should consume small amounts of food at any one time, avoiding consuming foods that are too hot or too cold, as they worsen the malaise.
-In addition, foods that are easy to chew and digest should be preferred, avoiding salt, pepper and seasoning in general.
+How to treat: You should eat small meals and avoid food that is too hot or cold, as these can worsen malaise.
+You should opt for meals that are easy to chew and digest, and avoid excess salt, pepper and spices.